jonatan-petursson/parasomnia/README.md

-# Vzzz
+# Parasomnia

-Vzzz is an _unofficial_ virtual copy of the [Mezzz controller by Sleepy Circuits](https://sleepycircuits.com/mezzz).
+Parasomnia is an _unofficial_ virtual copy of the [Mezzz controller by Sleepy Circuits](https://sleepycircuits.com/mezzz).
 Mezzz is the companion hardware unit to the vidOS video synthesizer, which runs as an app on iOS, iPad or MacOS.
-Using Vzzz, you can control vidOS using a mouse and keyboard, or map a MIDI controller to any of its many (many) parameters.
+Using Parasomnia, you can control vidOS using a mouse and keyboard, or map a MIDI controller to any of its many (many) parameters.
 The goal of the project is to replicate as much of the hardware functionality as possible, and keep it up to date as the VidOS app evolves.
-Currently Vzzz is compatible(ish) with the 1.4 version of vidOS.
+Currently Parasomnia is compatible(ish) with the 1.4 version of vidOS.

 # Requirements